-Our board members are executives and thought leaders in business, democracy reform, voter registration, campaign strategy and youth civic engagement.
-They provide diverse perspectives, strategic insight and organizational oversight to ensure NextGen America is effectively and sustainably fulfilling its mission.
+Our board members are executives and thought leaders in business, democracy reform, voter registration, campaign strategy, and civic engagement.
+They provide diverse perspectives, strategic insight, and organizational oversight to ensure NextGen America is effectively and sustainably fulfilling its mission.

 Edward “Ted” White is the Senior Counselor to Fahr LLC, the umbrella entity for investor, philanthropist, and advanced energy advocate Tom Steyer’s business, policy, political, and philanthropic efforts.
 Ted is also the “name” partner of Denver-based law firm Moye White LLP where his legal practice primarily focuses on business transactions.
 Ted is the founder and Managing Member of Estabrook Funds which invests in global, multi-strategy funds.
 His extensive civic leadership includes acting as Chairman of the Boettcher Foundation, Board Chair of the Rocky Mountain Institute, board member at Advanced Energy Economy Institute and Founding Chair of Volunteers for Outdoor Colorado.
 Ted graduated from Yale University with honors and received his J.D. from the New York University School of Law.